blainehodder/Blaine_AI_Projects/README.md

 Welcome to my applied machine learning portfolio with a focus on commodity trading and market prediction.

 This portfolio documents my learning and development process, emphasizing:

-- Transparent performance reporting.
+- Transparent performance reporting
-- Practical models relevant to physical and financial commodity markets.
+- Practical models relevant to physical and financial commodity markets
-- Deep understanding of model mechanics, not just code execution.
+- Deep understanding of model mechanics, not just code execution

+---

 ## Projects